electricimp/Usb/docs/ApplicationDevelopmentGuide.md

 **NOTE:** public driver API neither are limited nor enforced in any way by the USB framework.
 It's up to the driver developer to decide which APIs to expose.

-Each driver provides it's own public API for interaction with USB devices and application code.
-So appliaction developer should carefully read the driver documentation and follow the instructions.
+Each driver provides its own public API for interaction with USB devices and application code.
+So application developer should carefully read the driver documentation and follow the instructions.

 ### Configuring Hardware Pins for USB